Discworld (video game): Plot

-Learning that a hero with a million-to-one chance can stop it, Rincewind searches for the right components to be that hero, journeying across the city, the Disc, and even over the edge, to find the necessary items, including a sword that goes "ting", a birthmark, and a magic spell.
+Learning that a hero with a million-to-one chance can stop it, Rincewind searches for the right components to be the hero, journeying across the city, the Disc, and over the edge, to find the necessary items, including a sword which goes "ting", a birthmark, and a magic spell.
 With the components acquired, he returns to the city's square, where Lady Ramkin, the owner of a local dragon sanctuary, is tied to a rock to be sacrificed to the dragon.
 Despite having what is needed to combat the dragon, Rincewind fails to stop it, and so seeks out an alternative method.
 Taking a swamp dragon called Mambo the 16th, and feeding him hot coals and a lit firecracker, Rincewind tries again, but Mambo stops working when he becomes infatuated with the dragon.
 Rincewind then throws a love custard tart at the dragon.
 The dragon falls in love with Mambo, and the two fly off to perform mating dances.
 Rincewind heads to the pub for a pint to celebrate the end of his adventure.